Last Updated on September 30, 2022 by Jim Ferri

 Treated Like Pets

 In addition to their gentleness, I soon also realized how incredibly quiet they all were, as well.
-I never heard any of them neighing or whinnying or making the usual horse sounds, even though they were almost everywhere.
+I never heard any of them neighing or whinnying or making the usual horse sounds.
+And this from horse almost everywhere about me.

 When I stood chatting, at times, someone would walk by with a horse.
 They always looked as casual as if they were walking their dog in front of my home.
-It was then I realized that these Lipizzaners were being treated more like pets than as farm animals.
+It was then I realized that the Lipizzaners at the Lipica Stud Farm are treated more like pets than as farm animals.

-As we walked between barns, which had none of the usual barn aromas either, Uljana showed me a little chapel that was once the church of the farmworkers who lived in the village.
-Near it was a small museum built with a grant from Iceland, Liechtenstein, and Norway, as part of the European cultural funding program.
+As we walked between barns, which had none of the usual barn aromas either, Uljana showed me a little chapel.
+It was once the church of the farmworkers who lived in the village.
+Near it was a small museum.
+It was built with a grant from Iceland, Liechtenstein, and Norway, as part of the European cultural funding program.

-The museum is small and perfectly sized, and when you enter, the first thing you see is a 20-second video of the mares and their foals galloping out into a spring pasture like kids heading for a picnic.
+The museum is small and perfectly sized, and when you enter, the first thing you see is a 20-second video.
+I watch with pleasure the video of mares and their foals galloping out into a spring pasture like kids heading for a picnic.
 It’s a great place to learn more about the breed.

-After a while, we walked over to another barn and found stallions in different stalls.
-The stallions have to be kept separated, I was told, for if allowed to roam together, they’d likely hurt one another to be dominant.
+After a while, we walked over to another barn and found stallions in different stalls, since the stallions must kept separate from one another.
+If allowed to roam together, they’d likely hurt one another to be dominant.

 The Classical Riding School at the Lipica Stud Farm

-Our final stop was at the large riding hall, where eight horses were being trained for the classical riding school (performances take place April to the end of October).
-It takes 8 to 12 years to train a horse.
+Our final stop was at the large riding hall where horses are trained for the classical riding school.
+(Performances take place April to the end of October).
+I learned it takes 8 to 12 years to train a horse.

 At the time, there were about 80 stallions in training), and it was fascinating watching them go through their practice sessions, so regally and beautifully.
 On the walls were large mirrors to allow riders to view their horse’s performance.